Himalayan snow at 23-year low, threatening 2 billion people

 International treaties to protect fragile mountain ecosystems

-The record-low Himalayan snow levels are a climate wake-up call not just for South Asia, but for the entire world.
-With 2 billion lives depending on this vital water source, it’s clear that urgent, coordinated action is needed to mitigate disaster and ensure sustainable water access for future generations.
+The record-low Himalayan snow levels are a wake-up call for South Asia and the world.
+With 2 billion lives at stake, urgent, coordinated action is essential to mitigate disaster, ensure sustainable water access, and protect livelihoods for future generations.